kawu/partage/README.md

 This will normally speed up parsing, but there is a price to pay -- additional restrictions may make the parser fail for some sentences.
-In such situations, the parser will explore the full parsing hypergraph and, therefore, work even slower.
+In such situations, the parser will explore the full parsing hypergraph and actually work slower.

 #### Earley